 This chapter contains two sections.
 The first section provides a quick-start procedure to get first-time users up and running with performance analysis.
-The second section provides reference information for an indepth understanding of DevPartner Studio's performance analysis feature.
+The second section provides reference information for an in-depth understanding of DevPartner Studio's performance analysis feature.

-Refer to the DevPartner Studio online help for additional task-oriented information about performance analysis.
+See the DevPartner Studio online help for more task information about performance analysis.